Sunday, September 28, 2025

 Keep remaining dough wrapped when not in use to keep from drying out.

-If using a cutter (like a spaghetti or fettucine attachment), allow rolled pasta to rest/dry for 15 minutes.
+If using a cutter (like a spaghetti or fettucine attachment), allow rolled pasta sheet to rest/dry for 15 minutes or it might not go smoothly through the cutter.

-Make nests out of long noodles (sprinkle with flour), freeze, then put in ziploc.
+Make nests out of long noodles (sprinkle with flour), freeze, then put nests in ziploc bags.

 Other shapes, freeze on parchment lined cookie sheet, then transfer to ziploc once frozen.